sparrow-framework/AWS/README.md

 # AWS

-Sparrow is a lightweight framework for building modern RESTful APIs.
+AWS is a Venice based client for using Amazon Web Services.

 ----